social impact mba

 The required Social Impact course:

-Here’s a sample of some of the Social Impact electives you’ll be able to choose from.
+Here’s a sample of some of the Social Impact electives you’ll be able to choose from:

-Corporate Social Responsibility Marketing (QSTMK867)
+Purpose-Led Marketing (QSTMK867)

 Globalization, increasing transparency in business operations and the prevalence of social media have forever changed the way stakeholders view and interact with organizations.
 Societal and business imperatives are not only often considered compatible; they can be increasingly viewed as one and the same.
 People today often communicate, organize and engage based on mutual interests, and, generally, place greater trust in organizations and individuals that work for a better world.
 Marketing has often been referred to as the "science of sales."
 Whether you are selling a product, an intervention or an idea, it can be a powerful tool for advancing social change in today's dynamic environment.
 The strategic integration of a relevant social purpose into a product, business or nonprofit organization through brand-building citizenship activities can drive consumer and donor recall, consideration, acquisition, retention and propensity to recommend.
 However, these efforts do not usually constitute a "silver bullet" and may not be the best solution to a business problem or societal need at all.
 In the worst cases, ill-conceived citizenship marketing strategies can result in damaging consequences.
 Practitioners must be pragmatic when engaging in marketing social change.
 Understanding how to apply best practice, identify opportunities, address challenges, engage stakeholders and innovate strategically are essential skills in this rapidly evolving sector.
 The purpose of this course is to provide students with an in-depth understanding of how marketing principles can be applied to create both short-term and lasting social change.
 Students will explore dimensions of the modern landscapes of brand, corporate and nonprofit "citizenship" and how they relate to marketing.
 Areas of study include: cause-related marketing and cause branding; nonprofit branding and social movements, as well as corporate social responsibility and shared value creation.